frankfeder/pyber-analysis/README.md

 5. Recommend redoing visualization using ```resample("W-TUE")```, to make sure the first data point shown in the visualization isn't misleading.

 6. Recommend further investigation into the "President's Day Spike".
-This is one of our highest-earning weeks of the first quarter, and identifing the cause may suggest opporunities to enhance revenue during the rest of the year.
+This is one of our highest-earning weeks of the first quarter across all regions, and identifing the cause may suggest opporunities to improve revenue during the rest of the year.